glotzerlab/coxeter/doc/source/index.rst

 Running Tests
 -------------

-The package is currently tested for Python versions 3.6 and 3.7 on Unix-like systems.
+The package is currently tested for Python versions 3.6+ on Unix-like systems.
-Continuous integrated testing is performed using CircleCI on these Python versions.
+Continuous integrated testing is performed using CircleCI.

 To run the packaged unit tests, execute the following line from the root of the repository: